More Britons ditch their banks after new rules make switching easier

 The new rules, introduced in October 2013, ensure customers can switch accounts within seven working days, with all outgoing and incoming payments automatically transferred.
 Bacs said 69 percent of Britons were now aware of the service compared with 58 percent in the month of its launch.

-The rules are part of measures designed to break the dominance of Britain's five biggest banks - Lloyds (LLOY.L), RBS (RBS.L), Barclays (BARC.L), HSBC (HSBA.L) and Santander UK (SAN.MC) - which provide more than four out of five UK personal current accounts.
+The rules are part of measures designed to break the dominance of Britain's five biggest banks - Lloyds, RBS , Barclays, HSBC and Santander UK - which provide more than four out of five UK personal current accounts.

 Britain's competition watchdog is investigating whether there is effective competition in the market for personal current accounts and is due to report its findings by the end of September.